EvanYoung98/distilled/README.md

 ## Getting Started

+Make sure you are using node 18

 First install the packages by running

 ```
 yarn